 The K.I.S.S.
-Principle (Keep It Simple Stupid) to coaching is what you should consider in design of your programs and selection of exercises.
+Principle (Keep It Simple Stupid) to coaching is what you should consider when designing your programs and selecting the exercises.
 By using lifts like the power clean, power pull, push press and hang clean, you will get the same or even more benefit than using Olympic lifts.
 These exercises are important because:

 - These lifts allow an athlete to use more weight and perform these exercises in less time.

 - These lifts also require less time to teach and can easily be taught in group instruction.